xeaone/rust-sendmail/README.md

 Rust sending emails via sendmail.

-This is the begning stages of this repo and I am a Rust newbie.
-Plese provide suggestions or corrections.
-Currently there is no working mehtod (that I am aware of) to send emails with Rust.
+This is the beginning stages of this repo and I am a Rust newbie.
+Please provide suggestions or corrections.
+Currently there is no working method (that I am aware of) to send emails with Rust.
 So I made rust-sendmail.

-The requirments for Rust Sendmail:
+The requirements for Rust Sendmail:
 <ol>
   <li>linux/unix machine</li>
   <li>sendmail installed</li>